What Qualifications Should I Look for in a Translator or Interpreter?

 We suggest reading our article What to Look for in a Language Services Provider for more information on how to choose the right language solutions provider for your company’s needs.

 Make sure you’re hiring the right kind of specialist

 It is important to understand the difference between translators and interpreters.
 We’re often placed into the same category even though our professional roles are very different.
 While we have a love of language and linguistics in common, translators work with the written word and interpreters work with the spoken word.
 You don’t want to waste time pouring over the qualifications of a conference interpreter if you’re planning to use the top translator for your company’s newest training manuals.

 Please visit our post, Common Misconceptions about Being a Professional Translator, to learn more about these differences.

 Find out about their education and experience

 There’s a reason why you like to see a medical specialist who graduated from Yale, Stanford or Harvard.
 Their highly respected academic institution gives you confidence that you’re working with “the best.”
 Linguists have their own elite institutions, so when we’re networking – or looking for a professional linguist outside of our expertise, we’re always more impressed by colleagues who have earned their graduate-level degree from one of our industry’s most sought-after programs.
 These include:

-- Institute of Intercultural Management & Communication in Paris (ISIT) – Fun Fact: CCA’s two co-owners are ISIT grads.
+- Institute of Intercultural Management & Communication in Paris (ISIT) – Fun Fact: CCA’s translation services manager is an ISIT grad.

 - École Supérieure d’Interprètes et de Traducteurs (ESIT), also in Paris